 August 31, 2016 by Soo Ee

-Comment: First run at Seletar Aerospace Park.
+First time running run Seletar Aerospace Park.

 The medal is nicely shaped like a tear drop.
 Easy to hold in my palm to take pictures with.
 Not too big and chunky and fitted nicely in my small waist pouch.

 There were a couple of celebrities present.
-No mingling or tent crashing seen.

 I would want to do this race again in 2017.
 Nice venue and the ‘running into the sunset’ thing makes up for the narrow running paths.